Management — Free Article

 Management Tips: 10 Reasons to Delegate

 Managers often feel reluctant to delegate.
-It's very easy to fall into the trap of thinking that you must do everything yourself if you want it to be done right.
+It’s very easy to fall into the trap of thinking that you must do everything yourself if you want it to be done right.
 This mindset, while common, is a major impediment to effective management.
-New managers may lack the confidence to direct others, or feel that they are the only ones who can do things properly, especially if they were promoted over a department in which they previously worked.
+New managers may lack the confidence to direct others, or feel that they are the only ones who can do things properly – especially if they were promoted over a department in which they previously worked.
 They may not trust their employees enough to entrust them with more work.

 It’s a simple fact that one person can’t do everything.
 Trying to accomplish or micromanage too many tasks leads to burnout, poor quality and missed deadlines, not to mention time management problems.
 Delegation is not a sign of weakness; it’s a sign of leadership.
 Managers who don’t delegate will usually not remain in management for long, or stay in low-level management rather than moving up.

 The job of a manager is to MANAGE and lead others, not to do their work for them.
-Bite the bullet, take the risk, and share the load.
+Bite he bullet, take the risk, and share the load.
 Even if you can do some things better yourself, you can’t do it all by yourself.
 Your fear, your hesitation, your control issues, your perfectionism, and your arrogance only make the team less effective, less productive, and less successful.
 Delegate tasks, share the workload, and develop your employees’ skills and abilities.
 Given your vote of confidence, they may well surprise you.

 Here are ten compelling reasons for you to start delegating if you aren’t – or to delegate even more if you are.